 Public and political attention continues to be placed on the protection of critical infrastructure, including the chemical industry, from security threats.
 Sabotage, terrorism, war, natural disasters and cybersecurity incidents have increased global concerns about the security and safety of chemical production and distribution.
 Many, including the Company and the American Chemistry Council, have called for uniform risk-based and performance-based national standards for securing the U.S. chemical industry.
 The Company is subject to U.S. regulations with established risk-based and performance-based standards that must be met at U.S. Coast Guard-regulated facilities promulgated by the U.S. Department of Homeland Security.
 The Company is also subject to the requirements of the Rail Transportation Security Rule issued by the U.S. Transportation Security Administration.
-The Company continues to support uniform risk-based national standards for securing the chemical standards for securing the chemical standards for securing the chemical standards for security.
+The Company continues to support uniform risk-based national standards for securing the chemical industry.